exaexa/ls47/README.md

 somewhere in the middle causes avalanche effect and erases any meaning from the text after several characters.

-### Alternative playing-card-compatible board
+### Alternative board with playing cards ♥♦♠♣

-The following board can be used so that characters and offsets can be easily mapped to playing cards, similar to the Solitaire cipher [2].
-Using playing cards could be more innocuous and easily explainable to the secret police than a set of peculiar numbered tiles.
+If you find the above tiles complicated to obtain or create, you can very easily use playing cards to do the same, similarly as with the [Solitaire cipher by Schneier](https://www.schneier.com/academic/solitaire/).
+(Moreover, use of playing cards could be more innocuous and easily explainable to a suddenly appearing adversary,t p than a set of very peculiarly numbered tiles! :])

+To simplify things a bit, we will use the following layout:

 ```
 a b c d e f g